RihaanSatia/AA-Customer-Segmentation/README.md

 - **Weighted K-Means Clustering**
   - Clusters analyzed for key differences in behavior, travel purpose, and revenue contribution.
-  - Emphasis on interpreting segments to drive pricing strategy and product personalization.
+  - Emphasis on interpreting segments to drive pricing strategy varyingness in Willingness to Pay

 ---